Get acquainted with nodes and building conversation workflows in your NLX workspace

 Optional:

-Place a Generative text node on the canvas > Using the node's side panel, assign an LLM integration previously set up in the workspace
+Place a Generative text node on the Canvas > Using the node's side panel, assign an LLM integration previously set up in the workspace

 Enter a name for the prompt using the Generate field (this name will be referenced in the flow when wanting to trigger the LLM in conversation) > Provide a succinct prompt to the LLM in the Generative text node within its Prompt field